Pur3-MAlice/reading_list/README.md

 ## ***How Will This Be Achieved:***
 To achieve the above, the site will:
-1. validation
+1. User validation via error messages.
-1. User the random int and random letter to creat uniwue code
+1. User the random int and random letter to creat unique code.
 1. use .upper and .lower to make sure any user prompts where error proof and either case could be used when entering letters for app navigation.
 1. Using the break feature at the 'home page' to stop the program.